 - secondary years is to teach children the world is true.

 Waldorf education is rooted in some unusual beliefs (anthroposophy) and is very different from Christian theology.
 For this reason, some Christians shy away from Waldorf education.
-You can read more about the Steiner methods and its philosophy here.
+You can read more about the Steiner methods and their philosophy here.

 Compared to traditional methods, the Montessori educational approach is more relaxed and encourages curiosity and imagination in children.
 Common tenets of Montessori education include: